 Every quarter there is a Neighbourhood Forum meeting open to all residents of St George to bring local issues to council officers and police.
 A list of the issues raised at the previous meeting and what has been done about them is circulated at the meeting.

-Here is what was done about the issues raised in November.
+Here is what was done about neighbourhood issues raised in May.

-There has also been action from the Neighbourhood Working team on littering, graffiti, cycling and parking on pavements and the injuries to wildlife in the St George Park.
+There has also been action from the Neighbourhood Working team on flytipping, flyposting, clearing rear lanes and waste in land.
 Details can be read in

 Details of the grants awarded at the last St George Neighbourhood Partnership meeting were circulated.
 These can be seen on http://www.stgeorgenp.org.uk/grants/funded/